Comparison · Privacy-friendly web analytics

 Plausible Analytics

 A clean dashboard with line charts, tables, and stats.
-You see the data, you decide what it means.
+You log in, read the data, and decide what it means.
 Excellent for people who enjoy exploring their analytics.

 How they handle traffic spikes